KhanAzmat/Recurrent-Neural-Network/README.md

 # Recurrent-Neural-Network

-A recurrent neural network for character-level language model.
+A recurrent neural network and Long-Short-Term-Memory(LSTM) model for character-level language model.
 We use the publicly available Shakespeare dataset to train and test the model.